Hex Color Code Text Encoder

 Decoding reverses this.
 Every six-digit hex token is split back into three bytes, all the bytes are concatenated, trailing zero padding is removed, and the result is decoded as UTF-8 text.

-Because the encoder pads with zero bytes and the decoder strips trailing zeros, a real 0x00 at the very end of your text would be lost.
-For ordinary printable text this never happens.
-Everything runs locally, so your data never leaves the page.
+Because the encoder pads with zero bytes and the decoder strips trailing zeros, a real 0x00 byte (the null character) at the very end of your input would be lost on round-trip.
+For ordinary printable text this never occurs.
+Three-digit shorthand hex colours are not supported for decoding because they carry only four bits per channel rather than eight, and would not preserve the full byte value.
+Everything runs locally so your data never leaves the page.